 It is right, and a good and joyful thing, always and everywhere to give thanks to you, Father Almighty, Creator of heaven and earth.

-Through Jesus Christ our Lord; who was tempted in every way as we are, yet did not sin.
-By his grace we are able to triumph over every evil, and to live no longer for ourselves alone, but for him who died for us and rose again.
+You bid your faithful people cleanse their hearts, and prepare with joy for the Paschal feast; that, fervent in prayer and in works of mercy, and renewed by your Word and Sacraments, they may come to the fullness of grace which you have prepared for those who love you.
 Therefore we praise you, joining our voices with Angels and Archangels and with all the company of heaven, who for ever sing this hymn to proclaim the glory of your Name:

+Plainsong, Mass 18; adapt.
+Mason Martens

 Holy and gracious Father: In your infinite love you made us for yourself; and, when we had fallen into sin and become subject to evil and death, you, in your mercy, sent Jesus Christ, your only and eternal Son, to share our human nature, to live and die as one of us, to reconcile us to you, the God and Father of all.
 He stretched out his arms upon the cross, and offered himself in obedience to your will, a perfect sacrifice for the whole world.
 On the night he was handed over to suffering and death, our Lord Jesus Christ took bread; and when he had given thanks to you, he broke it, and gave it to his disciples, and said, "Take, eat: This is my Body, which is given for you.
 Do this for the remembrance of me."
 After supper he took the cup of wine; and when he had given thanks, he gave it to them, and said, "Drink this, all of you: This is my Blood of the new Covenant, which is shed for you and for many for the forgiveness of sins.
 Whenever you drink it, do this for the remembrance of me."

-Therefore we proclaim the mystery of faith:

-Christ has died.
+Therefore we proclaim the mystery of faith: Christ has died.

 Christ is risen.

 Christ will come again.

 We celebrate the memorial of our redemption, O Father, in this sacrifice of praise and thanksgiving.
 Recalling his death, resurrection, and ascension, we offer you these gifts.
 Sanctify them by your Holy Spirit to be for your people the Body and Blood of your Son, the holy food and drink of new and unending life in him.
 Sanctify us also that we may faithfully receive this holy Sacrament, and serve you in unity, constancy, and peace; and at the last day bring us with all your saints into the joy of your eternal kingdom.
 All this we ask through your Son Jesus Christ.
 By him, and with him, and in him, in the unity of the Holy Spirit all honor and glory is yours, Almighty Father, now and for ever.
 AMEN.

-And now, as our Savior Christ has taught us, we are bold to say,

-Our Father, who art in heaven, hallowed be thy Name, thy kingdom come, thy will be done, on earth as it is in heaven.
+And now, as our Savior Christ has taught us, we are bold to say, Our Father, who art in heaven, hallowed be thy Name, thy kingdom come, thy will be done, on earth as it is in heaven.
 Give us this day our daily bread, and forgive us our trespasses, as we forgive those who trespass against us.
 And lead us not into temptation, but deliver us from evil.

 For thine is the kingdom, and the power, and the glory, for ever and ever.
 Amen.

-THE BREAKING OF THE BREAD

-The Priest breaks the consecrated Bread.
+THE BREAKING OF THE BREAD The Priest breaks the consecrated Bread.
 A period of silence is kept.

-ACCLAMATION AFTER THE BREAKING OF THE BREAD
+ACCLAMATION AFTER THE BREAKING OF THE BREAD Sung responsively.
+Anaphora chant; Mass 18; adapt.
+Mason Martens